siffletdata/terraform-provider-sifflet/README.md

 go mod install .
 ```

-Then update your `.terraform.rc` like this:
+Then update your `.terraformrc` like this:

 ```
 provider_installation {